Express This Decimal As A Fraction 0.8

 Q3: Can all decimals be expressed as fractions?

 A3: Yes, all terminating decimals (decimals that end) can be expressed as fractions.
-However, not all decimals can be expressed as simple fractions.
-Repeating decimals require a different approach, as described above.
+Worth adding: Repeating decimals require a different approach, as described above.
+Even so, not all decimals can be expressed as simple fractions.
 Irrational numbers, like pi (π) or the square root of 2, cannot be expressed as fractions.

 Q4: Why is simplifying fractions important?